 In the event of layoff, the employment relationship will be terminated at midnight on the day of layoff.

 In addition to the situations previously described, an employee will be subject to discharge if his/her work or behavior is, in the College's sole judgment, unnecessary, unacceptable or unsatisfactory.
 Any severance pay is at the discretion of the College.
 Pay for wages earned to date of termination will be granted and added to the final paycheck.

 When an employee leaves his/her employment at the College but later is re-hired, prior years of service will be added to the employee's total years of service if the break in service is less than one (1) calendar year.
-Total years of service are important elements in the determination of rates for sick pay/vacation pay accumulation, service award qualification, and any other benefits with a longevity factor.
-Retirement program requirements for breaks in service will supersede any policy stated here.

 Under Federal law, the College deducts Social Security taxes from your paycheck.
 This deduction is made according to the prevailing percentage rate up to a specified yearly amount as set by the Federal government.
 The amount is matched by College funds and deposited at regular intervals with the government.